 Current Student Challenge 2021 recordholder

-The goal of this contest is to do better than the above, and to design a fast and scalable algorithm to determine whether two long strings of letters are anagrams of each other or not.
-This algorithm should be implemented on the Arduino that is provided for free by Dekimo.
+The goal of this competition is to do better than the straightforward algorithm, and to make an implementation which is as fast as possible.
+The algorithm must be implemented on the Arduino Nano, which is provided free of charge by Dekimo.